-Thousands of years of Norfolk’s hidden past have been revealed through archaeological excavations carried out under the A47 road improvement project between North Tuddenham and Easton.
-Conducted alongside National Highways‘ works to expand the road, the extensive excavations uncovered a trove of artifacts ranging from medieval village remnants to hunting tools.
+Millennia of Norfolk’s hidden history have been uncovered by archaeological excavations carried out as part of the A47 road improvement project between North Tuddenham and Easton.
+Conducted alongside National Highways‘ road-widening project, the extensive excavations uncovered a wealth of artifacts, ranging from a Bronze Age spearhead to remnants of a medieval settlement.

 The discoveries were made during the dualling of the A47.
 But while the road work focuses on easing modern mobility, the team of archaeologists has uncovered significant discoveries regarding past communities that occupied the region.